-Anders M. Fjell, Kristine B. Walhovd, Christine Fennema-Notestine, Linda K. McEvoy, Donald J. Hagler, Dominic Holland, James B. Brewer, and Anders M. Dale
+Anders M. Fjell^{1,}, Kristine B. Walhovd1, Christine Fennema-Notestine^{2,3}, Linda K. McEvoy2, Donald J. Hagler2, Dominic Holland4, James B. Brewer^{2,4}, and Anders M. Dale^{2,4} 1Center for the Study of Human Cognition, Department of Psychology, University of Oslo, Norway

-Center for the Study of Human Cognition, Department of Psychology, University of Oslo, 0317 Oslo, Norway, Department of Radiology, University of California, San Diego, La Jolla, California 92103, and Departments of Psychiatry and Neurosciences, University of California, San Diego, La Jolla, California 92093
+2Department of Radiology, University of California, San Diego, La Jolla, CA

+3Department of Psychiatry, University of California, San Diego, La Jolla, CA

+4Department of Neuroscience, University of California, San Diego, La Jolla, CA

+Abstract

 An accurate description of changes in the brain in healthy aging is needed to understand the basis of age-related changes in cognitive function.
-Cross-sectional magnetic resonance imaging (MRI) studies suggest thinning of the cerebral cortex, volumetric reductions of most subcortical structures, and ventricular expansion.
+Cross-sectional magnetic resonance imaging (MRI) studies suggest thinning of the cerebral cortex, volumetric reductions of most subcortical structures and ventricular expansion.
 However, there is a paucity of detailed longitudinal studies to support the cross-sectional findings.
-In the present study, 142 healthy elderly participants (60-91 years of age) were followed with repeated MRI, and were compared with 122 patients with mild to moderate Alzheimer's disease (AD).
-Volume changes were measured across the entire cortex and in 48 regions of interest.
-Cortical reductions in the healthy elderly were extensive after only 1 year, especially evident in temporal and prefrontal cortices, where annual decline was $\sim$ 0.5%.
-All subcortical and ventricular regions except caudate nucleus and the fourth ventricle changed significantly over 1 year.
+In the present study, 142 healthy elderly participants (60-91 years) were followed with repeated MRI, and were compared to 122 patients with mild to moderate Alzheimer's disease (AD).
+Volume changes were measured across the entire cortex and in 48 regions of interest (ROIs).
+Cortical reductions in the healthy elderly were extensive after only one year, especially evident in temporal and prefrontal cortex where annual decline was about 0.5%.
+All subcortical and ventricular regions except caudate nucleus and the 4th ventricle changed significantly over one year.
 Some of the atrophy occurred in areas vulnerable to AD, while other changes were observed in areas less characteristic of the disease in early stages.
 This suggests that the changes are not primarily driven by degenerative processes associated with AD, although it is likely that preclinical changes associated with AD are superposed on changes due to normal aging in some subjects, especially in the temporal lobes.
 Finally, atrophy was found to accelerate with increasing age, and this was especially prominent in areas vulnerable to AD.
 Thus, it is possible that the accelerating atrophy with increasing age is due to preclinical AD.